European court hands down mixed rulings on 3 cases seeking to force countries to meet climate goals

-STRASBOURG, France (AP) — Europe's highest human rights court threw out cases Tuesday brought by six Portuguese youths and a French mayor aimed at forcing countries to meet international obligations to reduce greenhouse gas emissions, but sided with a group of senior Swiss women who also sought such measures.
+STRASBOURG, France (AP) — Europe's highest human rights court ruled Tuesday that its member nations have an obligation to protect their citizens from the ill effects of climate change, but still threw out a high-profile case brought by six Portuguese youngsters aimed at forcing countries to reduce greenhouse gas emissions.

+“I really hoped that we would win against all the countries, so obviously I’m disappointed that this didn’t happen,” said 19-year-od Sofia Oliveira, one of the Portuguese plaintiffs.
+"But the most important thing is that the Court has said in the Swiss women’s case that governments must cut their emissions more to protect human rights.
+So, their win is a win for us, too, and a win for everyone!”

+In a reference to its fundamental Convention of Human Rights, “the court found that Art.
+8 of the Convention encompasses a right for individuals to effective protection by the state authorities from the serious adverse effects of climate change on their lives, health, well-being and quality of life.”

-Judgments from the European Court of Human Rights aren’t legally binding for all 46 of the European Council’s member states, but they set a legal precedent against which future lawsuits would be judged.
+Judgments from the European Court of Human Rights set a legal precedent against which future lawsuits would be judged in the Council of Europe's 46 member states.

 Although activists have had successes with lawsuits in domestic proceedings, this was the first time an international court ruled on climate change.